 WELCOME TO THE JUSTICE ARTS COALITION (JAC)

-The Justice Arts Coalition (JAC) unites teaching artists, arts advocates, incarcerated artists and their loved ones in an effort to build and support a common agenda and provide a unique voice in public dialogue around the intersection of the arts and justice.
-Through the sharing of resources, stories, and learning opportunities, JAC is building a nationwide collective of people who are committed to increasing opportunities for creative expression within prisons, jails, youth detention centers, and diversion and reentry programs.
+The Justice Arts Coalition (JAC) unites teaching artists, arts advocates, currently and formerly incarcerated artists, and allies, harnessing the transformative power of the arts to reimagine justice. unites teaching artists, arts advocates, incarcerated artists and their loved ones in an effort to build and support a common agenda and provide a unique voice in public dialogue around the intersection of the arts and justice.
+Through the sharing of resources, stories, and learning opportunities, JAC is building a nationwide collective of people who are committed to increasing opportunities for creative expression in carceral settings and shaping public dialogue around the intersection of the arts and justice.
 Initially formed in 2008 as the Prison Arts Coalition ─ a grassroots, volunteer-led project ─ today a group of stakeholders is working to transform this informal coalition into a nonprofit to ensure the work can continue and expand.

 The work of the Justice Arts Coalition is grounded in the beliefs that: